Hapag-Lloyd/https-auth-proxy/README.md

 required parameters in `default.conf`.
 Furthermore, the variables `HEALTHCHECK_PATH` and `ADMIN_PASSWORD` have to be set.

+#### DockerHub Credentials
+The DockerHub credentials included in the `docker_push.sh` file have to be added to the travis-ci.org configuration for the https-auth-proxy.
+This can be done by logging in with the GitHub credentials into travis-ci and add or change the variables:
+- `DOCKERHUB_USERNAME`
+- `DOCKERHUB_PASSWORD`

+These are the login credentials for the DockerHub.

 ## Example

 #### An aws ecs fargate example could look like this